Centralizing Python Logs

 journald, the excellent support for network logging in

 syslog daemons is still the main way to go.
-To get messages to
+There are multiple options for getting messages to

-syslog, there are multiple options, though.
+syslog, though.
 The simplest is to just send lines to standard output and let systemd handle these.
 Another option is to talk directly to

 syslog or journald.
 This is a bit more complex, but allows more control over the message.